dylanroscover/Sndviz/README.md

 1. If the destination project is running on your local machine (localhost), you do not need to modify any parameters on the `sender` or `SndvizReceiver` base components.
     * The Touch In/Out streams should work out of the box, so long as network ports `9988`, `8877`, and `7766` are all open and not in use.
 If they are in use, they can be easily changed on both the `sender` and `SndvidReceiver` base components `Network Settings` pages, in the `Touch In Ports` and `Touch Out Ports` sections.
 Ensure that all ports correspond (match) between both components.
 1. If the destination project is running on a remote machine on your network, select the `SndvizReceiver` base component, then the `Network Settings` page, and change the `Computer Name / IP` parameter from `localhost` to the IP of the source machine that Sndviz is running on.
-1. Inside the `globalReceiverOPSelects` base component (inside of `SndvizReceiver`) are 16 individual Select OPs.
+1. Inside the `globalReceiverSelects` base component (inside of `SndvizReceiver`) are 16 individual Select OPs.
 Each OP can be copied and pasted into anywhere in your TouchDesigner project for easy referencing.

 ## Demos
 Demo toxes are included in the [/demo/](/demo/) folder, showing how Sndviz modules can be integrated into your project.